nahidahmed92/Challenge01/README.md

 ## Marketing Agency Code Accessibility

-In this challenge I have updated the index.html and style.css file to meet accessbility standards.
+In this challenge I have updated the source code to meet accessbility standards.

 ## Link